Arczeus/mudae-noter/README.md

 ## Notes

+- The app works offline, but images require an internet connection.
 - Large collections may take some time to load.
 - This website doesn't and won't work on phones.
 - It also may break unexpectedly.